 - b.
 The Guiding Principles agreement is reinstated as a formal government objective.

-Click on the seventh tab, Please Speak Out! to let premier Horgan know how you feel about 16 years of environmental deregulation under the B.C.
+Click on the eighth tab, Please Speak Out! to let premier Horgan know how you feel about 16 years of environmental deregulation under the B.C.
 Liberals – policies that punished the environment while hollowing out rural communities.

 Click on the final tab, The Rest of the Story, to read how the story of Canada’s intersection with the sixth global extinction has so far played out against a backdrop framed by corporate greed and seeming federal government indifference.

 The Upper Clearwater Referral Group is a citizen committee established in November 2000 by the (then) B.C.
 Ministry of Forests to ensure adherence to a formal, government-sponsored Local Use agreement called the Guiding Principles for the Management of Land and Resources in the Upper Clearwater Valley.